mjrotter4445/Pewlett-Hackard-Analysis/README.md

 for the upcoming “Silver Tsunami”.
 A large number of employees are expected to begin retiring at a fast rate.
 Pewlett-Hackard wants to be prepared with retirement packages, open positions, and training opportunities for replacement employees.
-The types of information the HR Department needs is:
+The types of information the HR Department and Management needs is:
-1. Identify the retiring employees by their title
+1. Identify the retiring employees by their title.
-2. Determine the sum of retiring employees grouped by title
+2. Determine the sum of retiring employees grouped by title.
-3. Identify the employees eligible for participation in the mentorship program
+3. Identify the employees eligible for participation in the mentorship program.
-4. Determine the number of roles-to-fill grouped by title and department
+4. Determine the number of roles-to-fill grouped by title and department.
-5. Determine the number of qualified, retirement-ready employees to mentor the next generation grouped by title and department.
+5. Determine the number of qualified, retirement-ready employees to mentor. the next generation grouped by title and department.
 ### Background:
 In this project, we use **QuickDBD** and Schemas to design databases and writing intermediate-level SQL queries